cstohlmann/oea-at-risk-package/Chronic_Absenteeism/readme.md

  </em>
  </p>

-## Use-Case Results/Solutions
+## Package Results/Solutions
 The "Predicting Chronic Absenteeism" Use-Case from OEA can be used by system or institutional leaders, school, or department leaders, support staff, and educators to:
  - More accurately identify which students are at risk of becoming chronically absent or may move to a higher tier of absence
  - More quickly understand what type of support resources or interventions might be most appropriate to prevent or reduce absenteeism with individual students
  - Provide a real-time and detailed snapshot of students who are at risk of higher level of absence to school support staff to guide their decisions and actions based on engagement, academic, and well-being patterns of that student.

-## Use-Case Components
+## Package Components
-This module was developed by [Kwantum Analytics](https://www.kwantumanalytics.com/) in partnership with [Fresno Unified School District]() <strong><em>\[SHOULD I INCLUDE THIS WITH A LINK?\]</strong></em>.
+This Predicting Chronic Absenteeism package was developed by [Kwantum Analytics](https://www.kwantumanalytics.com/) in partnership with [Fresno Unified School District]() <strong><em>\[SHOULD I INCLUDE THIS WITH A LINK?\]</strong></em>.
 The architecture and reference implementation for all modules is built on [Azure Synapse Analytics](https://azure.microsoft.com/en-us/services/synapse-analytics/) - with [Azure Data Lake Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) as the storage backbone, and [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) providing the role-based access control.

 Assets in the Chronic Absenteeism use-case include: